Crystal Caves

 Crystal Caves is a side-scrolling platform game developed and published by Apogee Software for IBM PC compatibles.
 The game is divided into three episodes with the first distributed as shareware and the other two available for purchase.
-Designer Frank Maddin said the method "worked pretty well for the time."
-Crystal Caves was inspired by the 1982 Atari 8-bit family game Miner 2049er.
+Designer Frank Maddin said the method worked "pretty well" for the time.
+Crystal Caves was inspired by the 1982 game Miner 2049er for Atari 8-bit computers.

 Plot

 Mylo Steamwitz is a down-on-the-luck space trader.
 Each game in the series follows Mylo going to the planet Altair to collect enough crystals from its mines to finance his latest get-rich-quick scheme.